cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 ***
 **RETROSPECTIVE**
 _WHAT WENT WELL AND WHAT DIDN'T_
-+Everyone was willing to work and did what they could.
+•	Everyone was willing to work and did what they could.
-+Everyone understood and accepted their role.
+•	Everyone understood and accepted their role.
-+Everyone communicated when needed; everyone was responsive.
+•	Everyone communicated when needed; everyone was responsive.
-+The team could have benefited from meeting in person more often.
+•	The team could have benefited from meeting in person more often.
-+The team struggled to produce initially due to a learning curve.
+•	The team struggled to produce initially due to a learning curve.
-+Peter Cowsar:
+•	Peter Cowsar:
 &nbsp;&nbsp;(WHAT WENT WELL) I got the database to a functional stage that could be used to test and create the application.
 &nbsp;&nbsp;(WHAT DID NOT) I could have helped start the process of joining the database with the other application components.

 _WHAT MIGHT BE IMPEDING US FROM PERFORMING BETTER_
-+The team's various schedules are not very compatible.
+•	The team's various schedules are not very compatible.
 Multiple meet ups are necessary to meet with every group member.

 _WHAT CAN WE DO TO IMPROVE_
-+The team can improve by meeting more often and developing a better understanding of the other members' work.
+•	The team can improve by meeting more often and developing a better understanding of the other members' work.
-+Peter Cowsar: I could improve by scheduling times to meet with individual group members and scheduling my own working time.
-This would increase the quality and efficiency of my working hours dramatically.
+•	Peter Cowsar: I could improve by scheduling times to meet with individual group members and scheduling my own working time.
+This would increase the quality and efficiency of my working hours significantly.